Nuclei-Software/nuclei-linux-sdk/README.md

 Here are the version numbers of sub projects used in Nuclei Linux SDK.

-* Linux 5.10
+* Linux 6.1.y
-* Uboot v2021.01
+* Uboot v2023.01
-* OpenSBI v0.9
+* OpenSBI master > v1.2
-* Buildroot 2020.11.2
+* Buildroot 2022.11

 Our changes to support Nuclei Demo SoC are adapted based on above version.

 ## Modify Build Configuration

-You can choose different core configuration by modify the `CORE ?= ux600` line in `Makefile`.
+You can choose different core configuration by modify the `CORE ?= ux900fd` line in `Makefile`.

 We support four configurations for **CORE**, choose the right core according to your configuration:

 * `ux600` or `ux900`: rv64imac RISC-V CORE configuration without FPU.
 * `ux600fd` or `ux900fd`: rv64imafdc RISC-V CORE configuration with FPU.
+* `u900`: rv32imac RISC-V CORE configuration without FPU added from 2023.06.
+* `u900fd`: rv32imafdc RISC-V CORE configuration with FPU added from 2023.06.

-You can choose different SoC by modify `SOC ?= demosoc` line in `Makefile`.
+You can choose different SoC by modify `SOC ?= evalsoc` line in `Makefile`.

 * `demosoc`: The demostration SoC from nuclei.
 * `evalsoc`: The next generation of the `demosoc`, we call it `evalsoc`, when your cpu has `iregion` feature, please use this one